-3.5.
+3.4.
 Other Revenue Grants:

 In addition to the formula funding, the Government provides specific revenue grants.
-For the three grants listed below, these are forecast to be circa £235,000 in 2020/21.
+For the two grants listed below, these are forecast to be £119k in 2024/25.

-- Firelink This is for the wide area radio system in England, Wales and Scotland for the fire and rescue service. - New Dimensions This is a grant to cover local costs associated with hosting and maintaining skills associated with national resilience vehicles.
-This grant was reduced from 2017/18. - Transparency Grant This is a grant to cover the costs of providing information on the Authority's website.
+- Firelink £79,199.72 is for the wide area radio system in England, Wales and Scotland for the fire and rescue service.
+This grant is reducing over the medium term and the cost will have to be picked up by the service. - New Dimensions £40,175.69 is a grant to cover local costs associated with hosting and maintaining skills associated with national resilience vehicles and importantly to support the provision of a specialist capability to respond to Marauding Terrorist Attacks (MTA).